Crowdhandler/crowdhandler-php-sdk/README.md

     $gatekeeper->setSafetyNetSlug('yourslug');

-If you have a catch-all waiting room set up on your domain, you can speficy the slug here.
+If you have a catch-all waiting room set up on your domain, you can specify the slug here.
 Users will be directed to this waiting room in the case of a failed API call.

 #### Go your own way